ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/questions.md

 A. A level of risk that completely eliminates all threats
 B. A level that is ignored by management
-**C. A balanced level that allows business operation while minimizing danger**
+**C. A balanced level that allows business operation while minimizing danger**✔️
 D. Any risk rated as “low”

 ---